TaskForceDingo/Mission-Framework/README.md

 New:
 - Friendly fire events (when a player damages another player) will now be written to the server log.
 - After the mission has been ended via the admin panel, any players who fire their weapon during the mission ending animation will be written to the server log.
+- Moved some example configurations in `init.sqf` to comments to reduce changes required to remove undesired configuration from every new mission.
+- Restructured some comments in `init.sqf` for clarity and added link to SQF syntax documentation.

 ### 04/05/2023
 New: